mpazdzioch/llamacpp-webui-glue/readme.md

 ```

 ### 4. Run the project
 This step may take a while because docker images have to be built.
+First launch of webui also does some init stuff.
 ```bash
 docker compose up
 ```
+The webui interface will be available on [localhost:7777](http://localhost:7777).
+If the ui loads but there's no models to choose from the dropdown list, check the docker compose logs.
+Both webui and llama instances log everything to stdout of docker compose.

+## Common problems

+1. There are no models to choose from the dropdown list in webui:
+   - Check the logs from llamacpp container for details.
+For some reason llama-server failed to load the model(s)

+2. Not all of the models activated in set file are available in webui:
+   - When you try to load more models that your GPU/CPU memory can hold, some will fail to load

 ## Model configuration details